circonus/docs/content/circonus/on-premises/installation/installation.md

 active_datacenter
 : (requred for multi-datacenter) Boolean value (true/false) denoting whether the current site is the active datacenter.
-Should be omitted for single-datacenter deployments.
+Must be omitted for single-datacenter deployments.

 svclist
 : (required)  The list of Circonus Inside component roles.